irebernardidev/VeggieNosh-MP3/README.md

 [Back to top](#how-to-use-this-project)

 # Credits
-The website was built by the developer.
-The webpages use images from [Freepik](https://www.freepik.com/), icons from [Font Awesome](https://fontawesome.com/) and [Favicon](https://www.favicon.cc/).

 ### Content

-- During the development of this project, a variety of resources and community support platforms provided essential guidance and assistance.
-Below is a summary of these key resources:

-### Community Support
-- **[Stack Overflow](https://stackoverflow.com/)**, **[W3School](https://www.w3schools.com/)**, **[Geeks for Geeks](https://www.geeksforgeeks.org/)** and **[Medium](https://medium.com/)**: Essential in offering solutions and advice throughout the project's development phase.

-### Documentation and Tutorials
-- **[Flask](https://flask.palletsprojects.com/en/1.1.x/) and [MongoDB](https://www.mongodb.com/docs/manual/) Documentation**: Primary references for understanding and implementing core functionalities.
-- **Flask Tutorials by [Corey Schafer](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH)**: These tutorials covered package structure, custom error pages, WTForms, and password hashing.
-- **Flask WTForms Tutorials by [Pretty Printed](https://www.youtube.com/watch?v=eu0tg4vgFr4&list=PLXmMXHVSvS-C_T5JWEDWIc9yEM3Hj52-1)**: Provided clear guidance on using Flask WTForms.

-### Specific Implementations
-- **UI & UX Design**: Design concepts were influenced by various projects found on [Dribble](https://dribbble.com/), shaping the user interface and experience.
-- **Form Design Elements**: The use of prefix-icons, asterisks, and question-mark tooltips in forms was adapted from Tim Nelson's project.
+All recipe descriptions and images, unless contributed by users, are sourced from [Rainbow PLant Life](https://rainbowplantlife.com/) and [A Couple Cooks](https://www.acouplecooks.com/).

 ### Media
 - All images were sourced by [Freepik](https://www.freepik.com/) free library.
 - The favicon was generated from [Favicon](https://www.favicon.cc/).
 - The logo was originated from [Hatchful](https://www.shopify.com/tools/logo-maker) and was later refined by the developer.

 ### Code

-The developer consulted multiple sites in order to better understand the code they were trying to implement.
-For code that was copied and edited, the developer made sure to reference this with the code.
-The following sites were used on a more regular basis:
+During the development of this project, a variety of resources and community support platforms provided essential guidance and assistance.
+Below is a summary of these key resources:

 #### Community Support
 - **[Stack Overflow](https://stackoverflow.com/)**, **[W3School](https://www.w3schools.com/)**, **[Geeks for Geeks](https://www.geeksforgeeks.org/)** and **[Medium](https://medium.com/)**: Essential in offering solutions and advice throughout the project's development phase.